ykerblat/Data-Structures-v2/Final Projects/AA Meetings/README.md

 ### Data parsing

-Step 1: Parsing through the aa websites, geographical AA meeting locations (referred as "addresses" in this/previous documentation) and meeting information were extracted.
+<strong> Step 1:</strong> Parsing through the aa websites, geographical AA meeting locations (referred as "addresses" in this/previous documentation) and meeting information were extracted.
 Thanks to the [TAMU API](https://geoservices.tamu.edu/Services/Geocode/WebService/), we are able to georeference each each AA meeting locations by matching these with site-specfiic, precise lat-long coordinates to facilitate the mapping on a given map.
 This information was then encoded into a PostGresQL database via Cloud9 (AWS).

 The following code is used to structure SQL query to select the data preiously extracted from the original AA website, and insert it in a DB table - see below.
 ![image](https://user-images.githubusercontent.com/82052220/146995056-0bea2034-5b77-4f56-ac11-b21a5ab95426.png)